 November 19, 2015

-Brendan Cournane co-hosts the Stocks & Jocks show every Monday morning.
-He is also a public finance attorney licensed in both Illinois and Arizona.
+Brendan Cournane is a public finance attorney who joins Stocks & Jocks every Tuesday morning.
 He has practiced law for more than 35 years acting primarily as counsel to issuers of municipal debt (bond counsel, underwriters’ counsel, bank counsel and special counsel).
 He has served in both the private and the public sectors, having been a partner in major U.S. law firms and as in-house counsel to such entities as the City of Chicago and Chicago Public Schools, as well as General Counsel to the Illinois Finance Authority, one of the nation’s largest issuers of conduit municipal bonds.